creamlike1024/misskey-drive-helper/README.md

 batch delete misskey drive files and folders

 ## Components
-- `getFolderId`: get folder ids from folder name
+- `getFolderId`: get folder ids from folder name, **only search the root directory**, recursive search will be implemented in the future
-- `rmFiles`: batch delete files by folder ids
+- `rmFiles`: delete all files in folders by folder ids without deleting folder
-- `rmFolders`: batch delete folders by folder ids
+- `rmFolders`: batch delete folders by folder ids, folder must be empty

-Note: `rmFiles` will delete files in folder regardless of whether they were attached to notes.
+Note: `rmFiles` will delete all files in folder regardless of whether they were attached to notes.
 Due to misskey api `drive/files/attached-notes`'s low performance, `rmFiles` will not check whether files were attached to notes.

+To obtain the folder ID using getFolderId, it is necessary to move the folder to be operated on to the root directory

 ## Usage